pwhb/parthenon/kindness-saga/strawberries/outline_chapters.md

 ## III.
 Cold Cases (Clara's POV)

 We explore the bureaucratic procedural work of federal agents through Clara's POV.
 Clara is a detective profiler who never moved on from Red Tiger—the culprit behind the case she took as her first assignment, the NexBank Heist, during her intern days.
-Red Tiger continued to execute flawless heists.
+Red Tiger continued to execute flawless heists for only 2 years.
 It took her years to deduce that cases like the PM's residence or a general's mansion were perpetrated by Red Tiger.
-She wouldn't have been able to solve them without the subtle clues left by Red Tiger himself.
+She wouldn't have been able to solve them without those she believes to be the subtle clues left by Red Tiger himself; like a mirrored image in security footage.

 ---